Avi Melamed ~ Inside The Middle East

 Iran and Turkey’s hegemonic ambitions directly threaten Egypt, the Gulf states, and Jordan.
 Given these circumstances, the Gulf states are looking for a strong strategic partner.
 And Israel is the right address for three reasons: Israel is a regional power; Israel already has a stable peace treaty with Jordan and Egypt; Israel is also directly threatened by Iranian and Turkish hegemonic aspirations.

-The changing Middle East has provided the platform for a long-term strategic alliance between Israel and the Arab Gulf states based on shared strategic goals.
-A dramatic milestone in this process is the signing of a peace agreement between Israel and the United Arab Emirates.
+The changing Middle East has provided the platform for a long-term strategic alliance – the Alliance of Moderation – between Israel and the Arab Gulf states based on shared strategic goals.
+The members of this alliance are Bahrain, Egypt, Israel, Jordan, Kuwait, Morocco, Oman, Saudi Arabia, and the UAE.
+A dramatic milestone in the process of this developing-alliance is the signing of a peace agreement between Israel and the United Arab Emirates.